Iola Lee King, 93, went home to her Heavenly Father on May 27, 2020.

 There will be no service at this time – but a Celebration of Her Life will be held at a future date.
 Burial will be in St. Michael Catholic Church Cemetery.
 Huber Funeral Home is handling the arrangements.

-To send flowers to the family or plant a tree in memory of Iola Lee (Mitchell) King, please visit our floral store.
+To send flowers to Iola's family, please visit our floral store.